Wednesday, November 23, 2016

 The slow death of magic as we know it

-On another board I belong to there was a topic that bemoaned the fact that magic has changed.
+On another board I belong to, there was a topic that bemoaned the fact that magic has changed.
 Believing that it has changed for the worse.
 Many were aghast at the fact that mentalism is now mixed with magic.
-Years ago that was a no-no. You simply did not mix the two as it made mentalism look like magic.
+Years ago, that was a no-no. You simply did not mix the two, as it made mentalism look like magic.
 It took away from the mystery and "cheapened the grown-up art form of magic" called mentalism.
 David Blaine and Criss Angel are often pointed to as the cause.
-Sometimes I and others, as consultants are also lumped in as culprits.
-I have always liked to say that if we are entertaining then we are doing our job.
-We are not here to change religion or personal beliefs but to get smiles and standing ovations and take people away from their lives if only for a small bit of time.
-It is our job to entertain and if we have done so we have done our job.
-But again I digress as I usually do.
+Sometimes, others and I, as consultants, are also lumped in as culprits.
+I have always liked to say that if we are entertaining, then we are doing our job.
+We are not here to change religion or personal beliefs but to get smiles and standing ovations and take people away from their lives, if only for a small bit of time.
+It is our job to entertain and if we have done so, we have done our job.
+But again, I digress as I usually do.

 The argument on that board bemoaned that art needs rules.
 One poster said, and I quote;

 We do need a rule base, but the base is really the small starting point in art.
-A brush, some technique, and a canvas and you are off to painting, maybe not a good one but a painting non-the-less.
-A musical instrument and an understanding how to play it and your off to being a musician and so on.
+A brush, some technique, and a canvas, and you are off to painting, maybe not a good one, but a painting nonetheless.
+A musical instrument and an understanding of how to play it, and you're off to being a musician and so on.

-I believe that art progresses due to breaking the rules.
-But I disagree with the statement as a whole.
+I believe that art progresses due to breaking the rules, therefore I disagree with the statement as a whole.

 I believe that new art is found, created, and progresses by breaking boundaries.

-If it were not the case then we would not have Dali or Renoir.
-Each broke the rules of their times.
+If it were not the case, then we would not have Dali or Renoir.
+Each broke the rules of their time.

-We would not have Dali or Frida Kahlo (who is all over Playa del Carmen where I am currently writing this) if it was not for the surrealist movement which is traced back to 1924 when the Manifestos Of Surrealism was written by AndrĂ© Breton in which he explained the revolutionary ideas behind this artistic movement.
+We would not have Dali or Frida Kahlo (who is all over Playa del Carmen, where I am currently writing this) if it were not for the surrealist movement, which is traced back to 1924 when the Manifestos Of Surrealism was written by AndrĂ© Breton, in which he explained the revolutionary ideas behind this artistic movement.
 He explained that this group of artists:

 By the way, one of the small tangents I am known for: Did you know Dali was fascinated with Hitler and even dreamed Hitler was a woman?
 Weird.
-See that painting by Dali above.
-Well just look what's for dinner!
+See that painting by Dali below.
+Well, just look what's for dinner!

-Both Matisse and Picasso broke rules with dual perspective paintings.
-Many painters chose to break the rules of their times, rules of perspective, content, narration, and composition were all broken.
+Both Matisse and Picasso broke rules with dual-perspective paintings.
+Many painters chose to break the rules of their times; rules of perspective, content, narration, and composition were all broken.
 Without these rebels, we would not have such wonderful eclectic art pieces today.
-At the time these detours from the norm were shocking to other artists and purists of the art and seen as blasphemy.
+At the time, these detours from the norm were shocking to other artists and purists of the art, and were seen as blasphemy.

-If it was not for breaking rules we would not have Ernest Hemingway nor Beethoven or Elvis (gasp).
+If it were not for breaking rules, we would not have Ernest Hemingway, Beethoven, or Elvis (gasp).

 We would not have some of Charles Dickens's great writings like this run-on sentence of his: